Conventional = Ordinary = Mediocrity

 Then she got very passionate about these trips to Africa.
 She started to get more engaged with how her accounts were doing.
 Two things were happening.
 The first was that she would start to quiz me and question how we were investing the money.
 I would remind her that she didn’t need to take risk and I would re-explain what the fees were for.
 There was probably someone talking in her ear because his TSP was going up higher, which had nothing to do with her.

 But what are you going to do when you’re sitting in a cubicle and someone’s buying Apple stocks and getting returns, but not understanding the bigger picture?
 Second, she asked, "What if I used $20,000 and went down to Africa and traveled the world for a year, quit my job.
 Could I do that?"
 She was so nervous about the idea of quitting her job and using her money.
 This is about the time when I started to have problems with financial planning for military the way I was taught.
 So I said, "Yes!
 Take the money, use $50,000 you have enough.
 You don’t spend it.
 Use your money.
 Go enjoy the life you want.”

 The "Retirement Planning" is a Trap - Wake Up Call

-Veterans have been taught to manage their money, but they are afraid of actually using it, which is why I recommend that you ask yourself: Who’s in charge of your life?
+Veterans have been taught to manage their money, but they are afraid of actually using it, which is why I recommend that you ask yourself when you do your military to civilian transition: Who’s in charge of your life?
 Is your money a tool that propels you forward into a life of abundance and purpose, or has your money taken on a life of its own and convinced you that its existence as money is more important than anything you might want to do with it?